 - Additional work for the Authority or its Agent(s) - Additional cost(s) for the Authority or its Agent(s) - Failure of the Authority to meet its own obligations under Regulation, other legislation or guidance - Complaints by organisations or Members - Appeals by members or their representatives

 Then the Authority will impose either a fixed penalty or a charge based on the cost of the work occasioned.

-The table in Appendix A provides details of the fixed penalty charges or hourly cost rates to be applied in various circumstances and scenarios.
+The table in Appendix A provides details of the fixed penalty.